-"Non-Federal employer" means any employer with respect to covered funds - the contractor, subcontractor, grantee or recipient is an employer, and any professional membership organization, certification of other professional body, any agent or licensee of the Federal government or any person acting directly or indirectly in the interest of an employer receiving covered funds; or with respect to covered funds received by a State or local government, the State or local government receiving the funds and any contractor or subcontractor of the State or local government, and does not mean any department, agency, or other entity of the federal government.
+"Non-Federal employer" means any employer with respect to covered funds - the contractor, subcontractor, grantee or recipient, as the case may be, if the contractor, subcontractor, grantee or recipient is an employer; and any professional membership organization, certification of other professional body, any agent or licensee of the Federal government or any person acting directly or indirectly in the interest of an employer receiving covered funds; or with respect to covered funds received by a State or local government, the State or local government receiving the funds and any contractor or subcontractor receiving the funds and any contractor or subcontractor of the State or local government; and does not mean any department, agency, or other entity of the federal government.

-- B. Flow Down Requirement.
-Recipient must include these special terms and conditions in any - C. Seprenation of Costs.
+B. Flow Down Requirement.
+Recipient must include these special terms and conditions in any subaward.

+C. Segregation of Costs.
 Recipient must segregate the obligations and expenditures related to funding under the Recovery Act.
 Financial and accounting systems should be revised as necessary to segregate, track and maintain these funds apart and separate from other revenue streams.
-No part of the funds from the Recovery Act shall be commingled with any other funds or used for a purpose other than that of making psymbuts for costs allowable for Recovery Act projects. - D. Probibition on Use of Funds.
+No part of the funds from the Recovery Act shall be commingled with any other funds or used for a purpose other than that of making payments for costs allowable for Recovery Act projects.

+D. Prohibition on Use of Funds.
 None of the funds provided under this agreement derived from the American Recovery and Reinvestment Act of 2009, Pub.
-L. 111-5, may be used by any State or local government, or any private entity, for any casino or other gambling establishment, aquantum, zoo, golf course, or swimming pool.
+L. 111-5, may be used by any State or local government, or any private entity, for any casino or other gambling establishment, aquarium, zoo, golf course, or swimming pool.

-- E. Access to Records.
+E. Access to Records.
 With respect to each financial assistance agreement awarded utilizing at least some of the funds appropriated or otherwise made available by the American Recovery and Reinvestment Act of 2009, Pub.
 L. 111-5, any representative of an appropriate inspector general appointed under section 3 or 8G of the Inspector General Act of 1988 (5 U.S.C.
-App.) or of the Compitoller General is authorized: - to examine any records of the contractor or grantee, any of its subcontractors or subgrantees, or any State or local agency administering such contract that pertain to, and involve transactions that relate to, the subcontract, subcontract, grant, or subgrant; and - (2) to interview any officer or employee of the contractor, grantee, subgrantee, or agency regarding such transactions. - F. Publication.
+App.) or of the Comptroller General is authorized:

+(1) to examine any records of the contractor or grantee, any of its subcontractors or subgrantees, or any State or local agency administering such contract that pertain to, and involve transactions that relate to, the subcontract, subcontract, grant, or subgrant; and

+(2) to interview any officer or employee of the contractor, grantee, subgrantee, or agency regarding such transactions.

+F. Publication.
 An application may contain technical data and other data, including trade secrets and/or privileged or confidential information, which the applicant does not want disclosed to the public or used by the Government for any purpose other than the application.
 To protect such data, the applicant should specifically identify each page including each line or paragraph thereof containing the data to be protected and mark the cover sheet of the application with the following Notice as well as referring to the Notice on each page to which the Notice applies: